jharwell/sierra/docs/src/plugins/prod/graphs.rst

        - You need/want statistical distribution information to be shown on the graphs to help determine statistical significance.

-       - The data you want to graph can be obtained from a single column from a single CSV file.

        - The data you want to graph requires comparison between multiple experiments in a batch.

+     - The data is contained in one or more columns in a single file.
+Each column contains numerical data forming a time series.

    * - Heatmap

      -

-       - The data you want to graph is two dimensional (e.g. a spatial representation of the arena is some way).
+       - The data you want to graph is two dimensional (e.g. a spatial representation of a 2D space).

        - You don't need/aren't interested in statistics (statistically significant differences between cells in a heatmap cannot be determined just from the graph itself).

+     - The data is contained in 3 columns a single file: an X coord column, a Y coord column, and a Z (value) column.

+   * - Confusion Matrix
+     - The data you want to graph is a set of predicted vs actual category labels.
+     - The data is contains {truth, predicted} columns.

+   * - Network
+     - The data you want to graph is a network (graph) of some kind.
+     - The data is contained in a single GraphML file.

 This plugin can be selected by adding ``prod.graphs`` to the list passed to ``--prod``.
 When active  will create ``<batchroot>/graphs``, and all